docknetwork/rosetta-api/README.md

 - rosetta-cli/testnet/config.json (connects to dock testnet directly)

 ## Starting
-Online mode: `yarn start`
+- Online mode: `yarn start`
-Offline mode: `yarn start-offline`
+- Offline mode: `yarn start-offline`

 ## Starting with Docker
-Build: `docker build -t docknetwork/rosetta-api .`
+- Run: `docker run -d --network="host" docknetwork/rosetta-api`
-Run: `docker run -d -p 8080:8080 --network="host" docknetwork/rosetta-api`
+- Build: `docker build -t docknetwork/rosetta-api .`

 ## Inspecting/Debugging
 We use Rosetta Inspector to check that the API is running properly, you can do that like so using Docker: